isomerpages/sportsg-safesport/latest/news/_posts/2024-04-13-post-Trauma Informed Approach for Disciplinary Hearings.md

 in unhealthy ways of coping)</p>
 </li>
 </ul>
-<p>By understanding these common responses, DP Members &nbsp;were better
+<p>By understanding these common responses, DP Members were better able to
-able to understand the reactions of those affected in the context of the cases, particularly in relation to the time it takes an affected party to report an incident or often, to even come to the realisation that they are the subject of abuse.</p>
+understand the reactions of those affected in the context of the cases, particularly in relation to the time it takes an affected party to report an incident or often, to even come to the realisation that they are the subject of abuse.</p>
 <p></p>
 <blockquote>
-<p>"The session was transformative and we picked up knowledge on how to better
+<p>"The session was transformative, and we picked up knowledge on how to
-create a safe and trauma-informed space during hearings"</p>
+better create a safe and trauma-informed space during hearings"</p>
 </blockquote>
 <p></p>
 <p>Lively group discussions were sparked with insights and perspectives exchanged.